BenikaH/BayesBall/README.md

 Rationale:
 =========

-*BayesBall* is a small collection of Python modules for modelling the probabilistic events that occur in a typical game of baseball: events, for example, like pitching a baseball, catching a baseball, or stealing home from third base.
+*BayesBall* is a small collection of Python modules for modelling the probabilistic events that occur in a typical game of baseball.
+Events, for example, like pitching a baseball, catching a baseball, or stealing home.

-Every *BayesObject* is a subclass of [`ChainMap`](https://docs.python.org/3/library/collections.html#collections.ChainMap) with the maps shown below, ordered from last to first:
+Every *BayesObject* is a subclass of [`ChainMap`](https://docs.python.org/3/library/collections.html#collections.ChainMap) with the mappings shown below (ordered from last to first):

 - map of the event's reference class:
     - `GameState` : `namedtuple`